xtephan/c5authy/README.md

 1. Download the archive in packages and extract it.
 2. Install it from C5's Dashboard.
 3. Navigate to /dashboard/users/authy/ and set up the API key you got from Authy.
-4. Unless you are planning to do automated tests and serious dev, set the mode to Production.
-5. Enable Authy Integration by choosing Authentication Type to OTP or 2F.
+4. Enable Authy Integration by choosing Authentication Type to OTP or 2F.
-6. Enjoy!
+5. Enjoy!

 Warnings
 -----------